Adventure RV

 What makes it great for the beginner:

-This bunk camper is small, light & value priced.
-At only 19’6″ (bumper to hitch) it will navigate with ease behind nearly any SUV.
-Don’t let a dry weight of 3,077 lbs fool you – It sleeps up to 5 people and is built just as strong as its big brother the Catalina Summit 231MKS.
-Brand new at $16,997, it’s one of the best deals you will find in its class.
+The Coachmen Catalina Summit 7 series campers are small, light & value priced.
+At only 16′ (bumper to hitch) it will navigate with ease behind nearly any SUV.
+3 awesome floorplans to choose from.
+Don’t let their average dry weight of 2720 lbs fool you – They sleep up to 4 people and are built strong & tough as well as being backed with features.
+Front cap lights, black tank flush, JBL premium audio, GE A/C w/ heat pump and much much more!
+Brand new at $14,497, it’s one of the best deals you will find in its class.

 What makes it great for the beginner:

-This couple’s camper is roomy, light & timeless.
-Timeless because if you only need to sleep 2 people 90% of the time you may never need to upgrade.
-In a camper that is only 28′ 2″ and 5,101 lbs, the slide out provides a very roomy feel.
+Not all beginner campers have to be small.
+This bunk camper is roomy, light & timeless.
+Timeless because it has everything a family needs.
+So you may never need to upgrade.
+In a camper that is only 30′ 5″ and 5,541 lbs, the slide-out provides a very roomy feel.
 The Summit line provides you with quality, well-built campers.
+You will love having an outside kitchen too!
 They are great for a beginner but can also last a lifetime.

 What makes it great for the beginner: